This post was updated on August 20, 2025

 Finally, consider your climate.
 A hot, dry area may require stains with enhanced UV protection, while you may prefer a product with strong mold, mildew, and moisture protection in areas that receive heavy rainfall.

-Common Deck Staining Mistakes to Avoid
+Common Deck Staining Mistakes and How to Avoid Them

 Even if you choose the best deck stain on the market, these common mistakes can impact long-term durability and appeal: